mrsilver76/groupmachine/README.md

 - **`-s`, `--simulate`**
   Runs all processing steps but does not copy, move or link any files.
 Ideal for testing and previewing changes.

+- **`-us`, `--use-sha`**
+  Use SHA512 hashing instead of MD5 for duplicate file identification.
+On older 32-bit machines, SHA512 will run significantly slower so SHA256 is used instead.

+  MD5 is the default because it is fast and more than accurate enough for typical image and video libraries.
+The chance of two different files producing the same MD5 hash is vanishingly small, and if it ever occurs the second file will simply be saved with a numbered name.
+SHA-256/512 provides stronger guarantees but is _noticeably slower_, so this option should only be enabled if you specifically need cryptographic-grade duplicate detection.

 - **`/?`. `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.